-API agreements with crypto-to-crypto exchanges that provide services to non-U.S. customers require our exchange API providers to pay us an API integration fee equal to two percent of the value of each transaction initiated through the Exodus Platform and routed through the provider exchange by our algorithm (the "Exchange Integration Fee").
-The value of any given transaction is determined in Bitcoin and is based on the value of the crypto asset offered by a customer for exchange at the time the transaction is initiated, with payment due no later than two days after completion of the underlying transaction.
-Our API agreements with exchanges that provide services to U.S. customers provide for the payment of the Exchange Integration Fee for certain limited crypto assets, and also provide that, in addition to the Exchange Integration Fee received for certain limited crypto assets, we will also receive a flat monthly fee, ranging from \$66,500 to \$250,000 per month, regardless of actual transaction volumes.
-Such fees are payable to us in arrears twice per month.
-Our API agreements with crypto-to-crypto exchanges have indefinite terms and may be terminated by us or the counterparty exchange at any time upon seven days' prior written notice.
-Either party may also immediately terminate the agreement in the event of a breach of law or uncured breach of contract by, negligence, recklessness or willful misconduct by, or the bankruptcy of the other party, or if the API integration becomes prohibited by applicable law.
+We enter into API agreements with crypto-to-crypto exchanges that service users located in the United States and its territories, and our wholly owned Swiss subsidiary Proper Trust AG enters into similar agreements that service non-US jurisdictions.
+These agreements typically require our exchange API providers to pay us an API integration fee equal to two percent of the value of each transaction initiated through the Exodus Platform and routed through the provider exchange by our algorithm.
+The value of any given transaction is determined in Bitcoin and is based on the value of the crypto asset offered by a customer for exchange at the time the transaction is initiated.
+However, our API agreements with U.S.-based crypto-to-crypto exchanges also provide that, for certain crypto assets, we will instead receive a flat fee, ranging from \$ to \$ per month, for all transactions in those crypto assets regardless of actual transaction volumes.